Is it worth buying a GoPro for Travel?… Questions Answered & Product Review

 February 16, 2018

-This post is all about whether you should buy a GoPro for travel, based on my recent experience of finally getting around to buying and using a GoPro on a recent trip to Iceland.
-I’ve styled the post as a sort of Q&A, going through some of the questions people might have about the GoPro and owning one.
-I’m not a tech wizard, so this post isn’t tech heavy, it’s designed for people like me who are considering the GoPro for travel, with suggestions for accessories etc. So if you’ve been pondering if they’re really worth the hype and splashing the cash on, this post should definitely help.
+I’m not a tech wizard, so this post isn’t tech heavy.
+This post is designed for people like me who are considering the GoPro for travel, with suggestions for accessories etc. So if you’ve been pondering if they’re really worth the hype and splashing the cash on, this should definitely help.

 What accessories will you need?